 - Uncacheable (UC)-Reads from, and writes to, UC memory are not cacheable.
 Reads from UC memory cannot be speculative.
 Write-combining to UC memory is not allowed.
 Reads from or writes to UC memory cause the write buffers to be written to memory and be invalidated prior to the access to UC memory. - The UC memory type is useful for memory-mapped I/O devices where strict ordering of reads and writes is important. - Cache Disable (CD)-The CD memory type is a form of uncacheable memory type that is inferred when the L1 caches are disabled but not invalidated, or for certain conflicting memory type assignments from the Page Attribute Table (PAT) and Memory Type Range Register (MTRR) mechanisms.
 The former case occurs when caches are disabled by setting CR0.CD to 1 without invalidating the caches with either the INVD or WBINVD instruction for any reference to a region designated as cacheable.
-The latter case occurs when a specific type has been assigned to a virtual page via PAT, and a conflicting type has been assigned to the mapped physical page via an MTRR (see "Combined Effect of MTRRs and PAT" on page 202 and "Combining Memory Types, MTRRs" on page 495 for details).
+The latter case occurs when a specific type has been assigned to a virtual page via PAT, and a conflicting type has been assigned to the mapped physical page via an MTRR (see "Combined Effect of MTRRs and PAT" on page 199 and "Combining Memory Types, MTRRs" on page 497 for details).

-For the L1 data cache and the L2 cache, reads from, and writes to, CD memory that hit the cache cause the cache line to be invalidated before accessing main memory.
-If the cache line is in the modified state, the line is written to main memory prior to being invalidated.
-The access is allowed to proceed after the invalidation is complete.
+For the L1 data cache and the L2 cache, reads from, and writes to, CD memory that hit the cache, or any other caches in the system, cause the cache line(s) to be invalidated before accessing main memory.
+If a cache line is in the modified state, the line is written to main memory prior to being invalidated.
+The access is allowed to proceed after any invalidations are complete.